Bladieblah/untangle-rs/README.md

 # untangle-rs
-Library that minimises edge crossings in a hierarchical multipartite graph
+Library that minimises edge crossings in a hierarchical multipartite graph.

+## Basic layouts